 Who should implement a virtual datacenter?

 Some organizations have centralized teams or departments for IT, networking, security, or compliance.
-Implementing a VDC can help enforce policy points, separate responsibilities, and ensure the consistency of the underlying common components.
+Implementing a VDC can help enforce policy points, separate responsibilities, and ensure the consistency of underlying common components.
 Application teams can retain the freedom and control that is suitable for their requirements.

 Considerations for implementing a virtual datacenter